lp-wan/archi/schc-architecture.md

 * SCHC Fragment.
 The packet resulting from the application of SCHC Fragmentation to a network packet.
 It includes the SCHC-fragmented data and any necessary metadata for reassembly.
 * SCHC Transmission Unit (STU).
 A common term for both "SCHC Packet" and "SCHC Fragment".
 It is the packet resulting from the application of SCHC Compression or Fragmentation to a network packet.
 It includes the SCHC-compressed and/or SCHC-fragmented data and any necessary metadata for decompression and/or reassembly.
 * SCHC Discriminator.
 A piece of information indicating which SCHC Instance should process a given SCHC Transmission Unit (STU).
 * SoR (Set of Rules).
-A set of SCHC Rules.
-The SoR may contain Rules of different nature, such as compression, fragmentation, or management.
-A SoR may be used by one or more SCHC Instances.
+Synonymous with SCHC Context.
+It includes all rules for compression, fragmentation, and management for one or more SCHC Instances.
 * SoV (Set of Variables).
-External information that needs to be known to identify the correct protocol, the session id, and the flow when there is one.
+Information not in the SoR, that is necessary for the operation of a SCHC Instance.
+Examples include: timers, local variables, information to be known to identify the correct protocol, the session id, and the flow when there is one.
 * Core SCHC.
-SCHC end-point located upstream.
+SCHC Node located upstream.
 In an IoT deployment with star topology, that would be an end-point part of the infrastructure.
 In a different setting (e.g. mesh network), the specific interpretation of what exacitly is the Core SCHC in the specific context may need to be defined.
 * Device SCHC.
-SCHC end-point located downstream.
+SCHC Node located downstream.
 In an IoT deployment with star topology, that would be the IoT device.
 In a different setting (e.g. mesh network), the specific interpretation of what exacitly is the Device SCHC in the specific context may need to be defined.

 # Building Blocks
 This section specifies the principal blocks defined for building and using the SCHC architecture in any network topology and protocol.